tinokaartovuori/Portfolio-Web-App/README.md

 - TypeScript: A typed superset of JavaScript that adds optional static typing to the language
 - TailwindCSS: A utility-first CSS framework
 - Three.js: A JavaScript library for creating 3D animations and visualizations
+- Docker: A platform for developing, shipping, and running applications

 ## Commands